 - Renegotiation of the Columbia River Treaty

-- Reintroduction of salmon to the Columbia River above Grand Coulee Dam in Washington and British Columbia
+- Reintroduction of Salmon into the Columbia River above Chief Joseph and Grand Coulee Dam in Washington and into British Columbia.

 - Impacts of and response to invasive species including northern pike and invasive freshwater mussels